pabloviquez/til/adobe/aep/IdentityStrategy.md

 I wanted to write a short guide to defining an identity strategy that holds up in production based on my learnings and experiences.
 However, this requires providing context and going through some concepts that are important to understand before defining the strategy.

 ## What is an Identity Strategy?
-The Identity Strategy is key when taking over an Adobe Experience Platform (AEP) implementation, as it's the foundation for how the project will structure its data, how the different use-cases will be implemented and how the data will be used to create a single customer view.
+The Identity Strategy is key when starting an Adobe Experience Platform (AEP) implementation, as it's the foundation for how the project will structure its data, how the different use-cases will be implemented, and how the data will be used to create a single customer view.

 > [!IMPORTANT]
 > A good identity strategy definition helps keep costs under control, as Adobe charges per **Addressable Audience**.